 The male Spring Mountains icarioides are light blue with lilac reflections; females are dark blue to brown with a wingspan of 1.10-1.34 inches in length.
 This butterfly can be found in open stands and meadows, Bristlecone pine woodlands, mixed conifer forest, Pinyon-juniper, Sagebrush communities, and wet areas near springs.
 The Spring Mountain icarioides blue relies on Silver lupin to lay its eggs on and as a nectar plant.

 - Nevada admiral

-Here are some tips to help protect these sensitive species when you visit the Spring Mountain National Recreation Area.
+Here are some tips to help protect these sensitive species when you visit the Spring Mountains National Recreation Area.

 - Watch where you step, or ride-many of the plants butterflies rely on are small and easy to trample.

 - Leave what your find-leave flowers for the butterflies!

 - Help minimize the spread of invasive species-use the boot brushes at the trail head before and after hiking.

 - Observe from a distance-getting too close can cause butterflies to "flush" (fly away), which wastes precious energy.

 - Download the Spring Mountains sensitive and endemic butterlies brochure

 - Print out the Butterfly Quest (bilingual)!